bhtri/bhtri/README.md

 ###

 ---
-### **2021年04月17日の名言**
+### **2021年04月18日の名言**

 <p align="center" style="font-size:20px">
   <q>
-    Persistence is very important.
-You should not give up unless you are forced to give up.
+    Perfection is not attainable, but if we chase perfection we can catch excellence..
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-Elon Musk
+Vince Lombardi
 </p>

 ---